christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 scaling up, and horizontal scaling, i.e., scaling out.
 For vertical scaling, data served on a single server [@liu2013replication]"

+- Nodes accessible from different geographic regions, providing lower latencies to users by serving data from nodes closer to the user...

 replication allows making the service horizontally scalable, i.e., improving service throughput.
 Apart from this, in some cases, replication allows also to improve access latency and hence the service quality.
 When concerning about service latency, it is always desirable to place service replicas in close proximity to its clients.
 This allows reducing the request round-trip time and hence the latency experienced by clients

 ### Safety and Reliability

-\epigraph{Anything that can go wrong will go wrong.}{--- \textup{Murphy's Law} \cite{milojicic2002discussion}}
+\epigraph{Anything that can go wrong will go wrong.}{--- \textup{Murphy's Law}}

 High availability requires that your application can handle node failures without interrupting service.